Albocoder/CS319-Group22/README.md

 </ul>
 <hr />
 ### News
+10-Meeting on Sunday 12 PM rather than the usual 2 PM.
+At 76 study room.<br>
 9- Meeting on Sunday cancelled due to heavy workload on other subjects<br>
 8- Meeting on Thursday cancelled to give everyone time to work on their own.<br>
 7- New meeting announced!
 Check the wiki page.<br>